NethServer/docs/administrator-manual/en/accounts.rst

 Access to services
 ------------------

-After creation a user can be enabled only to some (or all) services.
+A user can be enabled to access specific (or all) services.
-This configuration can be done using the :guilabel:`Services` tab page.
+The access must be done using the full user name with the domain: `username@<domain>`.

+Example:

+* Domain: nethserver.org
+* Username: goofy

+The full user name for login is: `goofy@nethserver.org`.

 .. _groups-section: